JuanCab/COVID_DataViz/README.md

 - gitpython
 - pandas
 - requests
-- ipyleaflet (needed for widget based maps [replaces folium probably])
+- ipyleaflet
-- ipywidgets (required to render widget controls in Jupyter)
+- ipywidgets
-- ipympl     (This is required to render matplotlib plots as widgets)
+- ipympl

 If you installed Jupyter using the Anaconda (or miniconda) python distribution then you can install all these using the following command on the command